 Could bitcoin create a new world with one digital currency?
 Time will tell.

-We’ve already seen how the challenger banks are slowly becoming a threat to the high street banks in terms of web design and digital presence, their smaller size meaning that they have to push to deliver a better customer experience.
-As more millennials set about creating innovative Fintech solutions to the worlds economic problems, it’s worth noting that the unless larger financial institutions start to focus on change and innovation, they face serious challenge from smaller, faster moving groups that can deliver more efficient digital solutions.
+We’ve already seen how the challenger banks are slowly becoming a threat to the high street banks in terms of web design and digital presence, their smaller size means that they have to push to deliver better customer experience.
+As more millennials set about creating innovative Fintech solutions to the worlds economic problems, it’s worth noting that the unless larger financial institutions start to focus on change and innovation, they face a serious challenge from smaller, faster-moving groups that can deliver more efficient digital solutions.
 In the world of digital, size doesn’t always matter.